 *The enrollment fees include everything you need to participate in and graduate from the certificate program (registration for the 3 courses: virtual and in-person; program enrollment fee; materials; post-course project grading; and graduation plaque).

 How Can I Participate?

 Attend an Education Institute

-The Public Power Manager Certificate Program classes are held once a year, in conjunction with one of our seasonal education institutes (winter, spring or fall), and they provide a great opportunity to network with industry peers from across the nation.
+The Public Power Manager Certificate Program classes are held once a year, in conjunction with one of our seasonal education institutes (spring or fall), and they provide a great opportunity to network with industry peers from across the nation.

-We can bring our courses to your location at any time—a convenient and cost-effective option for groups of eight or more.
+Whether virtual or in-person, we can deliver our courses in-house at your location—a convenient and cost-effective option for groups of 5 or more.
 This format also allows you to customize course content to address the specific goals that are important to your organization.
-Check out In-house training options.
+Email [email protected] for more information.